 8. A breakdown of what the invoice is for

 Your invoice needs to include details of exactly what the client is paying you for.
 This could be a single item, such as a laptop, for example.
+If you use Billdu invoice maker, you can easily add items to your invoice using an inbuilt barcode/QR code scanner.
 But it might also include charges for other items such as software or services like installation.
 It is important to detail each individual item and what it cost, as well as the total amount of payment due.
 If the customer orders multiple of the same item, you don’t need to list each one individually; you can abbreviate, for example, 10 laptops @ $500 per unit = $5,000.
 This is fine as long as it makes it clear to the customer exactly what they owe and what for.

 This list covers the absolute basic amount of information which needs to be included on an invoice in the USA.
 Other countries have different laws about the requirements for invoices.
 For example, in the UK, if your business and your client are both registered for VAT, your invoice will also need to include the VAT amount.
 In Australia, invoices also need to provide the Australian Business Number (ABN) of your business, and the GST amount, if applicable.
 It is important to check what the law is regarding invoices in the country where your business is based.